iaifi/iaifi.github.io/index.md

 ### IAIFI Jobs

+***IAIFI Fellows:*** Applications are now open for the 2023–2026 IAIFI Fellowship!
+We are seeking early-career scientists working at the intersection of Physics and AI to join IAIFI in our third round of the IAIFI Fellowship. **Applications are due October 11, 2022.** [Learn more and apply](https://iaifi.org/fellows).
+{:.success}

 ***IAIFI Project Coordinator:*** Interested in helping to support the administrative, management, and broader impacts efforts of IAIFI?
 [Apply for our open Project Coordinator position](http://web.mit.edu/lns/jobs/project-coordinator.html)!
 {:.success}